Photonics2D#

 Problem Description#

-design variables represent material density which is converted to permittivity
+design variables represent material density that is converted to permittivity

 using filtering and projection.